emberjs/rfcs/text/0813-template-layering.md

 developers should be very aware of these tradeoffs and should be a deliberate choice.

-That being said, we acknowledge that they are legitimate use cases for wanting the extra flexibility or needing runtime behavior.
+That being said, we acknowledge that there are legitimate use cases for wanting the extra flexibility or needing runtime behavior.
 By including a runtime implementation of the feature (again, see below), we get handling for all the remaining edge cases "for free".